virbickt/aruodas-rent-price-predictions/README.md

   Returns: None

-2. `create_record(request, response)`
+- `create_record(request, response)`
 Inserts the input provided by the user and the output by the model to the table

   Parameters:
    - request(str) Input provided by the user which consists of values for each of features that model is using for predicing the target variable.
 The input is provided using Python's in-built `requests` or, Postman.
    - response(str): Model's predictions for the predicted price given the input values.

   Returns: None

-3. ``get_recent_records(number_of_records)``
+- `get_recent_records(number_of_records)`
 Returns the desired number of most recent results consisting in input-output pairs

-**Parameters**:
+  Parameters:
    - *number_of_records*(int): The number of records of input-output pairs that is to be retrieved from the database.

-**Returns**: json object with the specified number of lists for each prediction
+  Returns: json object with the specified number of lists for each prediction

 ## Technologies:
 - `Flask, version 1.1.2`